BellezaEmporium/galaxy-integration-ead/README.md

 ## Configuration

-1) Login to your EA Desktop from GOG Galaxy, and enjoy your games.
+Just login to your EA Desktop account from GOG Galaxy, and enjoy your games.

 ## Kudos